wp-plugins/wordbooker/readme.txt

 == Upgrade Notice ==

+= 2.1.26 =
+New Schema validation process, other fixes and confirmed compatibility with Wordpress 3.5.1

 = 2.1.25 =
-A few minor bug fixes and confirmed compatiblity with Wordpress 3.5
+A few minor bug fixes and confirmed compatibility with Wordpress 3.5

 = 2.1.24 =
 Fixes a problem with Version 2 of Jetpack